Multi-factor Authentication (MFA) Vs. Two-factor Authentication (2FA): Understanding the Key Technical Differences

 Thus, in terms of security, MFA is generally considered to provide a higher level of security than 2FA.
 This is because MFA makes it more difficult for an attacker to intercept a system or information, as they would need to have multiple forms of authentication rather than just two.

-2FA requires two separate methods of authentication, typically their credentials and a security token or a code sent to their phone or email.
+2FA requires two separate authentication methods, typically their credentials and a security token or a code sent to their phone or email.

 MFA, on the other hand, requires more than two methods of authentication.
 Apart from using the same methods as 2FA, it also uses additional methods like biometrics.